binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 ##### Doppelganger Packages {#web-applications-countermeasures-consuming-free-and-open-source-keeping-safe-doppelganger-packages}

 As with [Doppelganger Domains](#network-identify-risks-doppelganger-domains), people often mistype what they want to install.
-There is likely someone who wants to do something malicious such as have consumers of your package destroy or modify their systems, send sensitive information to you, or any number of other malicious activities (ideally identified in the [Identify Risks](#web-applications-identify-risks-consuming-free-and-open-source) section.
+There is likely someone who wants to do something malicious such as have consumers of your package destroy or modify their systems, send sensitive information to you, or any number of other malicious activities (ideally identified in the [Identify Risks](#web-applications-identify-risks-consuming-free-and-open-source) section).
 Doppelganger packages are an excellent avenue for increased likelihood that someone will install your malicious package by mistyping the name of it with the name of another package that has a very similar name.
 I covered this in my ["0wn1ng The Web"](https://speakerdeck.com/binarymist/0wn1ng-the-web-at-www-dot-wdcnz-dot-com) presentation, with demos.

 Make sure you are typing the correct package name.
 Copy -> Pasting works.